bitshares/bitshares-core/libraries/plugins/hello/README.md

 This plugin is a template that shows the use of the plugin system to create a new API.
-In this case, it is called `hello` and serves no real reason other than demostration of the plugin subsystem.
+In this case, it is called `hello` and serves no real reason other than demonstration of the plugin subsystem.

+Demo API call hello will return blockchain current head block number.

 # Plugin Source Code